dock108/moodstream/frontend/README.md

 # MoodStream AI Frontend

 This folder contains the Next.js application for MoodStream AI.
-The project uses TypeScript and is ready to be deployed on Vercel.
+The project uses TypeScript and can be deployed to Vercel.

 ## Local Development